 HOW CROWDED IS IT AT THE PINNACLES

-The Pinnacles is one of the most popular hikes in the region, so you can expect company along the trail and the summit–even at sunrise.
+The Pinnacles is one of the most popular hikes in the region, so you can expect company along the trail and the summit, no matter what time of day.
 Weekends, holidays and the summer time are particularly busy, with the hut often reaching full capacity.
 If you prefer to visit when it’s a little quieter, consider a weekday visit or an early morning start.

 IS IT SAFE TO TRAVEL THE PINNACLES SOLO